matthiasrossini/foody/README.md

 source <env name>/bin/activate
 ```

-To use the env on Windows:
+To use the env on Windows: -> Axel should update this

 ```bash
 source <env name>/Scripts/activate